 We are excited that you are interested in applying to our Master’s programme in Strategic Leadership towards Sustainability (MSLS).

 We have created some simple directions for you to follow to assist you in your application.
-Please have a read through all the applications steps below so that you are familiar with our applications process.
-There is a really detailed FAQ section on the central Swedish University education application page which should be able to answer any of your generic application questions.
+Please have a read through all the application steps below so that you are familiar with our applications process.
 We have tried to explain all of our MSLS specific requirements on this page so that you can put in an excellent and complete MSLS application.

 We look forward to reviewing your application.
 Best of luck!

 PS: On the 21st of March 2024 at 5pm CET we will have our MSLS Open House.
 This is a unique opportunity to learn more about the MSLS Programme, and ask questions directly to MSLS staff, current students and alumni.
 We will give you a glimpse of student life in- and outside of the MSLS Learning Lab and answer all of your questions.
 You can tune in with video, or simply listen along with us.
 Sounds interesting?
 Register for free by clicking on the button below.

 First round applications open on 16 October 2023 and close on 15 January 2024.
 The last day to submit supporting documentation is 1 February 2024.
 Please note that you can submit documents on an ongoing basis until this deadline.

 For more detailed information on the deadlines, please see the University Admissions website.

 Step one – apply online at University Admissions*

 University Admissions is the central University applications body for all Swedish universities.
 To apply for MSLS you apply and submit all your required documents through their systems.
 Before applying, make sure you read all instructions listed below, as well as the guidance posted at the University Admissions website.